emerging-welfare/ie-tools-test-on-India-b1/README.md

   `reffile_name = story.find('Ref').text`

+  **Note: the variable name 'reffile_name' is misleading.
+It in fact refers to 'sentence id', not the 'file name'.**

   The line above will read the xml element that we called earlier as 'Ref' when creating the input to petrarch, which contains sentence id.

   modify the line 2163 to: